04

 - Senior operators only, drawn from a curated bench we have worked with for years

-- Daily standup with your team, twice-weekly written updates to your leadership
+- Daily standup with your team and regular written updates to your leadership

 - Pairing with your engineers continuously so knowledge transfers as the work happens